jrodriguezn19/MobileRobots/README.md

 # MobileRobots
-Here are some photos and videos of the robots I built to participate in International competitions.
+Photos and videos of the robots I built to participate in International competitions.

 The code of these robots were developed in C++, and they work entirely autonomous (no external human control) using electronic sensors and dc motors.